 Page navigation controls are sensitive to R or L binding.
 If the document is read from right to left, for example, becomes the Next Page button and becomes the Previous Page button.

 To go to the first or last page, click the First Spread button or Last Spread button at the lower left of the document window, or choose Layout > First Page or Last Page.

 To go to a specific page, choose Layout > Go To Page, specify the page number, and click OK.
 Or, click the downward-facing arrow at the right of the page box, and then choose a page.

 You can open additional windows for the same document or for other InDesign documents.
 With additional windows, you can compare different spreads simultaneously, especially spreads that aren’t adjacent.
 You can also display different magnifications of the same page, so that you can work closely on details while watching how the changes affect the overall layout.
-In addition, you can display a master page in one window, and pages based on it in other windows, to see how editing the master page affects various parts of the document.
+In addition, you can display a parent page in one window, and pages based on it in other windows, to see how editing the parent page affects various parts of the document.

 When you reopen the document, only the last-used window appears.

 Anti-aliasing smooths the jagged edges of type and bitmap images by softening the color transition between edge pixels and background pixels.
 Since only the edge pixels change, no detail is lost.

 You can enable or disable anti-aliasing for each of the view settings.
 For example, you can enable anti-aliasing for High Quality view and disable it for Fast view.

 When display capabilities are insufficient to show text at a small size, InDesign displays the text as a dimmed bar.
 This behavior is called greeking type.
 Any type at or below the specified type size is replaced on‑screen with non-letterforms that act as placeholders.